dafny-lang/blog/_posts/2023-03-02-dafny-4-released.markdown

 * [Gutter icons](https://dafny.org/latest/DafnyRef/DafnyRef#sec-gutter-highlights) to indicate per-line verification status.
   They help understanding what's next without having to look at the diagnostic window.
 When it turns green, you know you're done.
 * [Hover widget](https://github.com/dafny-lang/dafny/pull/1946) that contain the following information:
-  * Error link: Link to documentation about how to fix verification errors (on `Error`)
+  * Link to documentation about how to fix verification errors (on `Error`)
-  * Resource usage: How much resources Dafny used to verify the [assertion batch](https://dafny.org/latest/DafnyRef/DafnyRef#sec-assertion-batches)
+  * Measurement of the resources Dafny used to verify the [assertion batch](https://dafny.org/latest/DafnyRef/DafnyRef#sec-assertion-batches)
   * How many assertions there are in the current function
   * Positive feedback messages to indicate you what Dafny proved under the hood
   * And much more not shown here (help when verification is slow, slowest batches when hovering the function name)